 The charity operates the ships primarily as sail training vessels for young people, in the northern hemisphere during the spring and summer months mainly around the UK and Europe, and during the autumn and winter months on a six-month transatlantic educational voyage.
 We provide sailing experience and an alternative form of learning for all young people, encouraging equality, inclusiveness, and passion, through adventure and challenge.
 Our programmes promote personal growth through Sail Training, Maritime Career options and offer hands-on Ocean Science and environmental conservation activities.
 See our Strategic Development Plan here.

-Seas Your Future has five employees and six trustees.
+Seas Your Future has seven employees and six trustees.
 Crew are recruited via Viking Crew, the leading specialist maritime crew services provider, and are employed on the ship on a rotational basis, from a cohort of experienced sailors.
 The charity’s office is at Sharpness Shipyard and Drydock in Gloucestershire, UK.

 Chief Executive Officer (CEO)